ivan-magky/ivan-magky/README.md

 # Ivan Magky

 Hi!
-I’m primarily a Frontend and Desktop Engineer, but I also work on personal projects and share something cool in open source, so feel free to check them out — maybe you’ll find something useful!
+I’m primarily a Frontend and Desktop Engineer, but I sometimes work on personal projects and share something cool in open source.
+So feel free to check my public repos — maybe you’ll find something useful!

 ---